BlogRenting in Colombia

 Showing original language

-Searching for a farm in Colombia has traditionally been an adventure of Facebook Marketplace + WhatsApp + photos taken sideways and the eternal question: "exactly how far away is this farm?".
-Big platforms treat a farm as if it were an apartment with more square meters, when what a farm buyer really needs to know is something completely different.
+Searching for a farm in Colombia has traditionally been an adventure of Facebook Marketplace + WhatsApp + sidelong photos and the eternal question: "How exactly far is this farm?".
+Large platforms treat a farm as if it were an apartment with more square meters, when what a farm buyer really needs to know is something completely different.

-Today we're launching Colombia's most complete farm section.
+Today we launch the most comprehensive farm section in Colombia.
 It's not just another listing on a generic marketplace.
-It's a platform designed specifically for how rural land is bought and sold in this country: showing travel time from Medellín, Bogotá, Cali, Cartagena; altitude and derived climate; water source; road access; title type; and time to the nearest airport.
-Publishing is free.
+It's a platform designed specifically for the way rural land is bought and sold in this country: showing travel time from Medellín, Bogotá, Cali, Cartagena; derived altitude and climate; water source; road access; title type; and time to the nearest airport.
+Listing is free.
 Searching is free.
 No commissions.

 This post covers everything that changed, why it changed, and how both sellers and buyers benefit.
 If you sell farms, you should have your listings here.
-If you're looking for one, start here.
+If you are looking for one, start here.

 Travel time from major cities

-Real question a farm buyer in Oriente Antioqueño asks: "how many hours driving is it from Medellín?".
-On no other Colombian platform do you get that answer before clicking.
-Now you do: each farm shows green pills with driving time to Medellín, Bogotá, Cali, Cartagena, Barranquilla and Santa Marta.
-The "Near a city" filter lets you narrow down directly: farms less than 1 hour, 2 hours or 3 hours away.
+Real question a farm buyer in Oriente Antioqueño asks: "How many hours driving is it from Medellín?".
+On no other Colombian platform do you have that answer before clicking.
+Now you do: each farm shows green pills with driving time to Medellín, Bogotá, Cali, Cartagena, Barranquilla, and Santa Marta.
+The "Near a city" filter lets you narrow it down directly: farms within 1 hour, 2 hours, or 3 hours.

-The times are hand-curated estimates, during off-peak hours, from each rural municipality we cover.
+Times are hand-curated estimates, during off-peak hours, from each rural municipality we cover.
 Rionegro to Medellín: 45 minutes.
 La Ceja: 65.
 Guatapé: 130.
 Villa de Leyva from Bogotá: 3h 10min.
 Jericó from Medellín: 2h 30min.
 Palomino from Santa Marta: 1h 30min.
-We cover more than 60 rural municipalities in Antioquia, Cundinamarca, Boyacá, Valle, Bolívar, Magdalena and the Coffee Triangle.
+We cover over 60 rural municipalities in Antioquia, Cundinamarca, Boyacá, Valle, Bolívar, Magdalena, and the Coffee Region.

 Altitude and derived climate

-Colombia is four climates at once: warm (less than 1000 masl), temperate (1000-2000), cold (2000-3000) and páramo (more than 3000).
-Altitude defines what grows on your farm, whether you'll be cold at night, and whether mosquito spraying is part of your life or not.
-It's literally one of the three biggest decisions a farm buyer makes.
+Colombia is four climates at once: warm (under 1000 masl), temperate (1000-2000), cold (2000-3000), and páramo (over 3000).
+Altitude determines what grows on your farm, whether you'll be cold at night, and if mosquito fumigation is part of your life or not.
+It is, literally, one of the three biggest decisions a farm buyer makes.

-Without water there's no farm.
+No water, no farm.
 It's the number one deal-breaker in rural properties.
-Before, finding this information meant calling the seller, waiting, calling again.
-Now each listing clearly shows the source: public aqueduct, natural spring, deep well, cistern, or none.
+Before, finding this information required calling the seller, waiting, calling again.
+Now each listing clearly shows the source: public aqueduct, own spring, deep well, cistern, or none.
 And the buyer can filter by "only farms with natural spring" directly.

-The same applies to road access (paved road, unpaved, or 4x4 only), electricity (public grid, solar, none) and internet (fiber optic, 4G, satellite).
+The same applies to road access (paved road, dirt road, or 4x4 only), electricity (public grid, solar, none), and internet (fiber optic, 4G, satellite).
 For digital nomads looking to buy a farm in Colombia — and there are more and more of them — this last one is decisive.
-Now they show a specific note: if the farm has fiber, we show "Internet via fiber optic available — ideal for remote work".
-If it's only 4G, we suggest verifying coverage from Claro/Movistar/Tigo before buying.
+Now they show a specific note: if the farm has fiber, we display "Fiber optic internet available — ideal for remote work."
+If it's only 4G, we suggest checking Claro/Movistar/Tigo coverage before buying.

 Title type — the question nobody asks until it matters

-If you're a foreigner, the first thing your lawyer will tell you is that in Colombia not all properties have public deed.
-Some are in good faith possession (historical use without formal title), others in rights assignment.
+If you are a foreigner, the first thing your lawyer will tell you is that not all properties in Colombia have a public deed.
+Some are in peaceful possession (historical use without formal title), others are in rights cession.
 The difference between those three titles is the difference between a clean purchase and a two-year legal nightmare.

-Each farm explicitly shows the title type, and when it's a public deed, we issue a visible "Public deed" badge on the detail page.
-International buyers filter by this; sellers with clean title use it as an advantage.
+Each farm explicitly shows the title type, and when it's a public deed, we issue a visible badge of "Public Deed" on the detail page.
+International buyers filter by this; sellers with clean titles use it as an advantage.

 Dedicated pages for each rural municipality

-These pages exist for a reason: Google can index them and when someone searches "farms in La Ceja" or "farms near Medellín", the result that appears is not a generic card with three data points, it's a rich page with active farms, travel times, and real rural context.
+These pages exist for a reason: Google can index them, and when someone searches for "farms in La Ceja" or "farms near Medellín," the result that appears is not a generic listing with three data points, but a rich page with active farms, travel times, and real rural context.

 Why do we claim it's the best platform for farms in Colombia?